aokellermann/nexus-now/README.md

 1. Go to the [latest release](https://github.com/aokellermann/nexus-now/releases) and download the `.xpi` file.
 2. It will ask you if you want to install the addon.
 Click yes.

+## Updating

+Automatic extension updating was introduced in version 0.2.1.
+If you have an older version than 0.2.1 installed, it is highly recommended that you manually install the latest version, which will subsequently be able to update itself without your manual intervention.

 ## Compatibility

 This extension uses Manifest V3, which is supported in: